SegForestNet: Spatial-Partitioning-Based Aerial Image Segmentation: Introduction

-With these modifications SegForestNet can be trained end-to-end without the two phase training previously recommended in \cite{gritzner2021semantic}.
-In the first phase, an autoencoder phase, a mapping of the ground truth to BSP trees was learned.
-In the second phase, this new ground truth representation was used to learn the actual semantic segmentation without using the differentiable BSP renderer and thus avoiding its effects on gradients.
-Our modifications allow the faster and more efficient training of SegForestNet without the autoencoder phase.

 In addition to the above contributions, we also experimented with different signed distance functions (SDFs) and tree structures.
-SDFs are used by the inner node nodes in order to partition a segment into subsegments.
+SDFs are used by the inner nodes to partition a segment into subsegments.
 By trying different SDFs, we were able to generalize the shape of the partitioning boundary from lines to other shapes such as circles.
 Also, our approach generalizes to different tree structures such as quadtrees \cite{finkel1974quad} and k-d trees \cite{bentley1975multidimensional}.
 However, we found that neither of these two changes provide any benefit for the semantic segmentation of aerial images.
-Since we believe that these ideas may be useful in other domains with more organic shapes, e.g., the segmentation of images captured by cameras of self-driving cars, we still present these experiments here so that they become more easily reproducible.
+Since we believe that these ideas may be useful in other domains with more organic shapes, e.g., the segmentation of images captured by cameras of self-driving cars, we show how to generalize SegForestNet to different SDFs and tree structures in \ref{app:generalization}.

-In this article's next section we will discuss related work, followed by a description of SegForestNet.
-We then evaluate our contributions by comparing SegForestNet on several datasets to multiple state-of-the-art semantic segmentation models.
+In this article's next section we will discuss related work, followed by a description of SegForestNet and how we trained the models for our comparison.
+We then evaluate our contributions by comparing SegForestNet on several aerial image datasets to multiple state-of-the-art semantic segmentation models using two different training process configurations.
 We finally conclude with a summary.

 Our implementation can be found on GitHub\footnote{\url{https://github.com/gritzner/SegForestNet}}.